starsite/FileMaker-Swift/README.md

 ## Overview
-This README.md is aimed at FileMaker devs who want to integrate the FileMaker Data API into their iOS projects.
-Each function is shown with an example.
-Everything below is included in the `DataAPI.swift` file, in this repo.
+This `README.md` is aimed at FileMaker devs who want to integrate the v17 Data API into their iOS projects.
+Each function is paired with an example.
+Everything below is part of the `DataAPI.swift` file, included in this repo.

 - - -